All About Millet’s And Its Health Benefits | Truweight

 Types of Millet’s in India

-Millets in India enjoy prime importance that is because India is one of the largest producers clocking 11 million tonnes every year followed by Africa and China.
+Millets in India enjoy prime importance since India is one of the largest producers clocking 11 million tonnes every year followed by Africa and China.

 1. Sorghum (Jowar)

-Due to jowar roti benefits, many grandmas prefer it over regular wheat Rotis.
-The calcium content in jowar is closely similar to the content in wheat and rice.
+If we remember, many grandmas prefer jowar rotis over regular wheat rotis, all thanks to its benefits.
+The calcium content in jowar is closely similar to the calcium content in wheat and rice.

-It also packs in a neat iron, protein, and fiber punch.
-Researches have found that a typical sorghum wax is rich in policosanols which helps in reducing the levels of cholesterol.
+It is also packed with iron, protein, and fibre.
+Research has found that a typical sorghum wax is rich in policosanols which helps in reducing the levels of cholesterol.

 2. Foxtail millet

-Foxtail millets are available in the form of rice, semolina (like Rava) or fine-textured flour.
+Foxtail millets are available in the form of rice, semolina (Rava) or fine-textured flour.

-Like other millets, foxtail millet is rich in smart carbohydrates, the kind which doesn’t increase the blood sugar levels immediately but releases slowly release glucose into the bloodstream.
+Like other millets, foxtail millet is rich in complex carbohydrates – the kind which doesn’t increase the blood sugar levels immediately but slowly releases glucose into the bloodstream.

-It is rich in dietary fiber, and minerals like iron and copper.
+It is rich in dietary fibre and minerals like iron and copper.